I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-Way back in 1994 or perhaps '95, I caught a Judas Priest tribute band called "British Steel" at my local New Jersey rock n roll dive bar.
-They put on an impressive set that faithfully re-created the metal legends' greatest hits, and my friends and I were particularly impressed by the band's lead singer - whose soaring vocal style was a dead ringer for the legendary Rob Halford.
-During British Steel's cover of the classic Priest track "Victim of Changes," my buddies and I were bowing up and down in front of the stage ala Wayne and Garth of "Saturday Night Live" fame, i.e. "We're not worthy!
+Many years ago, I saw a Judas Priest tribute band called "British Steel" at my local rock n roll dive bar.
+As they performed a faithful set of the metal legends' greatest hits, I was particularly impressed by the singer, whose soaring vocal style was a dead ringer for the Priest's legendary Rob Halford.
+When they covered the classic Priest track "Victim of Changes," my buddies and I were bowing up and down in front of the stage ala Wayne and Garth of "Saturday Night Live" fame, i.e. "We're not worthy!
 We're not worthy!", which got us a laugh and a high-five from the vocalist.
-The band also favored us with one or two of their own "original" songs, which sounded great as well.
 It was a pretty cool night of traditional heavy metal worship, which was a rare thing in the grunge-crazed New Jersey suburbs of the mid 1990s.

-Shortly after that show I was flipping through a heavy metal fanzine in a record store when my eye caught a photo of a familiar looking group - identified as an Akron, Ohio based traditional metal band called Winters Bane.
-I said, "Hey, those are the guys I just saw!"
-The 'zine said that the band often gigged around the Northeast as a Judas Priest tribute act, and they occasionally "opened up" their own shows as Winters Bane prior to "headlining" as British Steel.
+Shortly after that show I was flipping through a metal fanzine in a record store and saw a photo of a familiar looking group - identified as an Akron, Ohio based traditional metal band called Winters Bane.
+The 'zine said that the band often gigged around the Northeast as a Judas Priest tribute act, occasionally "opening" their own shows as Winters Bane prior to "headlining" as British Steel.
 When I read that they had recently released their debut album, Heart of a Killer, on Germany's Massacre Records (dang, does a record label name get any more metal than that?)
 I knew I had to track down a copy as soon as possible.

 "Heart of a Killer"

-Like many early 1990s traditional metal releases, Heart Of A Killer was not released in the U.S., so I had to track down an import copy from Europe.
+Like many traditional metal releases in the early 1990s, Heart Of A Killer was not released in the U.S., so I had to track down an import copy from Europe.
 Fortunately, the album was worth the few extra bucks that it ended up costing me.
 As you might expect given their cover-band alter-ego, Winters Bane's original material sounded very much like classic Judas Priest, with some of Queensryche's epic/progressive streak and King Diamond's penchant for dark storytelling added to the mix.

 The King Diamond comparison is particularly apt because Heart Of A Killer turned out to be a concept album -- well, half of it, anyway.
 Starting with the opening "Wages Of Sin," the first six songs on the disc tell the story of Judge Cohagen and a murderer who is brought into his court room.
 In "Blink Of An Eye," Cohagen hands down a death sentence to the criminal, who swears revenge and causes the Judge to suffer a heart attack.
 In the crunchy title track, Judge Cohagen is rushed to the hospital to undergo an emergency heart transplant...three guesses whose heart he receives? (heh heh!)
 When the story picks up six months later ("Horror Glances"), the Judge is plagued by constant nightmares and strange visions as the spirit of the dead murderer tries to take control of his mind ("The Silhouette").
 By the sixth and final "story" track, "Reflections Within," the rapidly-declining Judge enters a final battle with the criminal's spirit for control of his body and soul.. but I'm not going to tell you how it turns out, that would spoil the ending.
 Tim Owens' vocals soar ala Halford and Geoff Tate throughout this mini-rock-opera, meshing nicely with the crunchy guitar work of his bandmate Lou St. Paul.
 The production on Heart Of A Killer is definitely on the cheap side (I later learned that the band recorded and mixed the entire album on a very low budget in less than a week), but it didn't take away from my enjoyment of the tunes.